-One should know when they have arrived on former Fort Ord lands.
-Signage, roundabouts, landmarks, and archways, especially, could be used to signify the historic lands.
+Signage, roundabouts, landmarks, and archways, could be used to signify the entry into the historic lands of the former Fort Ord.

-A variety of entryways that are well-designed, welcoming, and varying in scale should be used on former Fort Ord lands.
+Utilize a variety of entryways that are well-designed, welcoming, and varying in scale on former Fort Ord lands.

 When signage is the primary way of marking a gateway it is important to note that there are two types of signs: one is intended for automobile drivers and the other for pedestrians and cyclists.
-Two kinds of signage can be placed in two different locations in order to greet the automobile or pedestrians/cyclists in the location that makes the most sense for them.
+Two kinds of signage can be placed in two different locations in order to greet the automobile, pedestrians or cyclists in the location that makes the most sense for them.

-Monterey Bay Logos
+Existing Monterey Bay Logos

 These are logos of the municipalities and major development sites in the Monterey Bay region.
 They can be placed on their own on flags and sign plates and serve to distinguish each jurisdiction's unique identity.
-Placing them on billboards or other types of signage, or even on municipal letterhead, serve to indicate approval by the jurisdiction.
+Placing them on billboards or other types of signage serve to indicate approval by the jurisdiction.